Create a Watch Face Using Tag Expressions

 2. Drag the Background slider to 0%.

 3. Go to Value properties.
-Replace the value to 0 and, in Tags, input or choose [HR] to use heart rate as value.
+Replace the value with 0 and, in Tags, input or choose [HR] to use heart rate as value.

-4. Set Max value to 220 since it’s the maximum heart rate a person can have.
+4. Set the Max value to 240 since it's the maximum heart rate a person can have.

 5. Add a Text component and rename it as Heart Rate Label.